mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 The following terms are also used:

 * `item` - The representation of a Lockbox entry (_e.g._, stored login credentials), realized as a JSON object.
-* `keystore` - The representation of Lockbox's item keystore, realized as a JSON objet.
+* `keystore` - The representation of Lockbox's item keystore, realized as a JSON object.
 * `record` - The persisted representation of an item or keystore; this contains additional unencrypted metadata alongside the encrypted item, realized as a JSON object.

 ## Remote Storage